I am Damali Abena Robertson.

-I’m on a mission to disrupt “Imperialist, White Supremacist, Capitalist, Patriarchy” (Bell Hooks) in everything that I do.
-I create liberatory content through my writing on Medium, my Soul-Centered Conversations, and Write Your Way to Freedom workshops.
-I also design liberatory frameworks for organizations through The Nonprofit Ecology Project and support individuals in practices that encourage greater self-awareness and healing through the Soul-Centered Collaborative.
+I’m on a mission to disrupt “Imperialist, White Supremacist, Capitalist, Patriarchy” (bell hooks) in everything that I do.
+I create liberatory content through my writing on Medium and right here on my personal Blog.
+I facilitate conversations about freedom and design liberatory frameworks for organizations and individuals through Liberation Praxis.
+My work supports organizations and individuals in practices that are pathways to freedom.

-After 15 years in the nonprofit sector and 10 years in leadership roles, I knew it was time to reimagine the sector.
-I coach nonprofit leaders, create action plans, workshops, and presentations for individuals and teams who learn and work in spaces that struggle with safety and belonging.
+After 16 years in the nonprofit sector and 10 years in leadership roles, I knew it was time to reimagine the sector.
+I coach organizational leaders, create action plans, workshops, and presentations for individuals and teams who learn and work in spaces that struggle with safety and belonging.
 I move leaders away from the traditional “savior” model to a more “liberatory” model where all stakeholders are seen as fully-resourced and self-actualized.
 Here is a list of my clients and presentations.
 Here is a list of my qualifications.

-My identity markers are: Black woman of African-Caribbean descent; Jamaican by lineage, American by birth; Queer; Mother; Writer; Poet; Eternal questioner and justice devotee.
+I identify as a Black-bodied woman of Caribbean and American descent; Jamaican by lineage, American by birth; Queer; Mother; Writer; Poet; Liberation facilitator; Eternal questioner and Justice devotee.

 “Damali’s presence is a gift.
 It’s clear (and felt…) the work she does is a part of her life and she embodies what she teaches.
 “There is an ease and genuineness in her facilitation style.
 She creates an atmosphere that invites ongoing learning and reflection, and she includes herself in this journey as well, which is very humble.
 Thank you Damali!”